bueller2298/daggerheart-srd/frames/The Witherwild.md

 #### RIDGEBORNE, UNDERBORNE, AND WILDBORNE

 Characters from these communities were likely raised in Fanewick’s deadly environs, which have only become more dangerous as the Witherwild grows.
-Each community has unique customs, some freely shared and others kept secret, that allow them safe passage through dangerous terrain and the Faint Divinities’ territories.
+Each community has unique customs, some freely shared and others kept secret, that allow them safe passage through dangerous terrain and the [[Faint Divinities]]’ territories.

 In exchange for protection from the Witherwild for themselves and their families, some Wicklings from these groups have been forced to take jobs as farmers in Haven’s flower fields.
 Though it is backbreaking work performed for a nation destroying their land, the farmers are offered safety by the Haven fires that burn back the ever-creeping Witherwild.